multiparty/jiff/demos/routing/README.md

 ```

 # File/Directory Structure
-1. _data/_ contains the JSON files for the routing tables.
-Includes boston.json, the default routing table.
+1. _data/_ contains the JSON file for the routing tables, and the js file for the map data to be displayed in the browser.
 2. _parties/_ contains the source code for backend and frontend servers, as well as a configuration file for them.
-3. _scripts/_ contains scripts for running and killing the service.
+3. _scripts/_ contains scripts for running and killing the service, performing precomputation, and scraping map data online using geojson.
 4. _scrape/_ contains the python script used to create the map of boston, and scrape the routes and locations used in this demo by default.
 5. _server.js_ used for serving the client HTML and routing messages.
 6. _index.html_/_client.js_ the client UI and code for querying the service.